-SEO is the optimising of your online content and various aspects of your website like page load speed.
-We can divide SEO into two parts, namely on-page SEO and off-page SEO.
+Search Engine Optimization optimises your online content and various aspects of your website like page load speed, blog post, etc. We can divide SEO into two parts, namely on-page SEO and off-page SEO.

-Businesses do SEO as part of their digital strategy so that Google shows its content as a top result for searches of a particular keyword.
+Businesses hire digital marketers or SEO experts to do SEO as part of their digital marketing campaigns.
+Google and other search engines or social media channels will show the company’s content as a top result for searches of a particular keyword.

-It is what makes your website to be easily discoverable by Google when people search for queries relevant to the contents you have on your website.
+It is what makes your website easily discoverable by Google when people search for queries relevant to the content you have on your website.

 When properly implemented, your website can rank high in Google’s organic search results, thus gaining more targeted traffic to your website by people actively searching for your product or service.